Jaren Jackson Jr. NBA Preview vs. the Trail Blazers

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this article we will dive into Jackson's prop bets, using stats to help you make good selections.
+Let's look at Jackson's prop bets, and some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.